 At the Marina Grande port, there are always a ton of tourists during the summer months, so it’s better to have an itinerary for visiting the island so you can know where to eat, what to see and what to do so when you disembark so you can quickly get away from the chaos and find a cocktail.

-Here are our insider suggestions:
+Here are my insider suggestions:

-Lemons Everywhere on the Amalfi Coast
+Lemons Everywhere on Capri

 I was in absolute awe of the lemons in Amalfi!!
 Lemons everywhere.